PrestaShop/docs/src/content/1.7/development/architecture/cqrs.md

 ## What is CQRS?

 CQRS stands for _Command Query Responsibility Segregation_.
 In brief, the CQRS pattern suggests to separate "write" and "read" models, which it refers to as Commands and Queries.
+In a web application like a CMS, we perform either "read" operations which return information to the user or "write" operations which modify the data managed by the application.

 ## Why using CQRS in PrestaShop?